LionsRoar.com’s Rod Meade Sperry looks at the beauty of emptiness.

-A few days ago, we reported a story with a surprising premise: “New study suggests meditating on emptiness might be better than mindfulness,” read our headline.
+A while back, we reported a story with a surprising premise: “New study suggests meditating on emptiness might be better than mindfulness,” read our headline.

 Better than mindfulness?
 Well, as Haleigh Atwood wrote for LionsRoar.com, summarizing the University of Derby’s study of 25 meditators including Buddhist lay practitioners and monastics, “The results showed that — even though participants already demonstrated high levels of wellbeing and spiritual insight (via mindfulness meditation, etc) — meditating on emptiness led to a 24 percent reduction of negative emotions, 16 percent increase in compassionate feelings, and 10 percent reduction in attachment to themselves and their external experiences.”

 To say that emptiness meditation is “better” than mindfulness is akin to saying that the moon is “better” than the sea.
 Both are profound and beautiful beyond comprehension — and maybe beyond compare.

 Color me dubious.
 Not because I don’t believe that studying and meditating upon emptiness is incredibly valuable.
 My own experiences as a meditator tell me that’s true, absolutely!
 But it’s quite a big statement to suggest that some 2,600 years of Buddhist mindfulness meditation can all be knocked down a peg after just one study.
 Discussions of one meditation technique being “better” than the other seem to me rather premature.